LorenKonkus/trail-counters/PackagingOptions.md

 ![case](/assets/images/FeatherComponentFramePrototype.jpg)

 The STL file for the PostIt frame can be found in the repository at PostIt.stl.
-When 3d printing, it's easiest to print in two sections, front and back, to eliminate issues with horizontal spans.
+When 3d printing, it's easiest to print in two sections, front and back, to eliminate issues with horizontal spans and avoid the need for bridging or supports.
 These sections can either be glued together or assembled using 2.5 mm machine screws.
-You can find a pre-split version at PostItSplit.stl.
+You can find a two part version at PostItSplit.stl.

 The model has tap holes for a RCWL-0516 microwave sensor (mount with 1.4 mm machine screws) and tap holes for feather boards (mount with 2.5 mm machine screws).
 You might need to tweak this somewhat when using different sensors.